-Three Months Ended March 31,

-2018 2017

-Total accumulated other comprehensive income (loss) at

-beginning of period \$ 34 \$ (468)

-Unrealized Losses on Investments

-Balance at beginning of period \$ (6) \$ (21)

-Other comprehensive (loss) income before reclassifications (8) 2

-Amounts reclassified from accumulated other comprehensive income (loss) to other income

-(loss) -

-Balance at end of period \$ (14) \$ (19)

-Foreign Currency Translation Adjustment

-Balance at beginning of period \$ 40 \$ (447)

-Other comprehensive income before reclassifications 168 52

-Amounts reclassified from accumulated other comprehensive income (loss) to other income

-(loss) (82) 21

-Balance at end of period \$ 126 \$ (374)

-Total accumulated other comprehensive income (loss) at end of period \$ 112 \$ (393)
+Three Months Ended June 30, Six Months Ended June 30, 2018 2017 2018 2017 Total accumulated other comprehensive income (loss) at beginning of period \$ 112 \$ (393) \$ 34 \$ (468) Unrealized Losses on Investments Balance at beginning of period \$ (14) \$ (19) \$ (6) \$ (21) Other comprehensive income (loss) before reclassifications 1 4 (7) 6 Balance at end of period \$ (13) \$ (15) \$ (13) \$ (15) Foreign Currency Translation Adjustment Balance at beginning of period \$ 126 \$ (374) \$ 40 \$ (447) Other comprehensive (loss) income before reclassifications (349) 373 (181) 425 Amounts reclassified from accumulated other comprehensive income (loss) to other income (loss) 138 (31) 56 (10) Balance at end of period \$ (85) \$ (32) \$ (85) \$ (32) Total accumulated other comprehensive loss at end of period \$ (98) \$ (47) \$ (98) \$ (47)

 Research and Development Costs-Research and development costs are expensed as incurred.
-These costs include compensation and other internal and external costs associated with the development of and research related to new and existing products or concepts, preclinical studies, clinical trials and regulatory affairs.
+These costs include compensation and other costs associated with the development of and research related to new and existing products or concepts, preclinical studies, clinical trials and regulatory affairs.

 Advertising Costs-The Company expenses advertising costs as incurred.
-Advertising costs were not significant during the three months ended March 31, 2018 and 2017.
+Advertising costs were not significant during the three and six months ended June 30, 2018 and 2017.

-Share-Based Compensation-As required under GAAP, the Company records share-based compensation for all employee share-based payment awards, including stock options, restricted stock, restricted stock units, performance shares and stock purchases related to an employee stock purchase plan, based on estimated fair values.
-The Company recognized share-based compensation expense of \$3,890 and \$3,628 for the three months ended March 31, 2018 and 2017.

-The fair value of share-based payment awards is estimated on the date of grant using an option-pricing model.
-The value of the portion of the award that is ultimately expected to vest, net of estimated forfeitures, is recognized as expense over the service periods in the Company's Condensed Consolidated Statements of Operations and Comprehensive Loss.
-The Company estimates forfeitures at the time of grant and revises them in subsequent periods if actual forfeitures differ from those estimates.
+Share-Based Compensation-The Company records share-based compensation for all employee share-based payment awards, including stock options, restricted stock, restricted stock units, performance shares and stock purchases related to an employee stock purchase plan, based on estimated fair values.
+The value of the portion of an award that is ultimately expected to vest, net of estimated forfeitures, is recognized as expense over the service period in the Company's Condensed Consolidated Statements of Operations and Comprehensive Loss.
+The Company estimates forfeitures at the time of grant and adjusts them in subsequent periods if actual forfeitures differ from those estimates.
+The Company recognized share-based compensation expense of \$3,534 and \$3,697 for the three months ended June 30, 2018 and 2017 and \$7,424 and \$7,325 for the six months ended June 30, 2018 and 2017.

 The Company estimates the fair value of time-based options on the date of grant using the Black-Scholes option-pricing model (Black-Scholes model).
-The Company's determination of fair value is affected by the Company's stock price, as well as assumptions regarding a number of subjective variables.
-These variables include, but are not limited to, the Company's expected stock price volatility over the term of the awards and actual and projected employee stock option exercise behaviors.
-The fair value of market-based performance option grants is estimated at the date of grant using a Monte-Carlo simulation.
-The value of the portion of the awards that is ultimately expected to vest is recognized as expense over the service periods in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+The Company's determination of fair value is affected by the Company's stock price, as well as subjective variables including, but not limited to, the Company's expected stock price volatility over the term of the awards and actual and projected employee stock option exercise behaviors.
 The Company estimates the fair value of restricted stock, restricted stock units and performance shares based upon the grant date closing market price of the Company's common stock.

 The Company also has an employee stock purchase plan (ESPP) which is available to all eligible employees as defined by the plan document.
 Under the ESPP, shares of the Company's common stock may be purchased at a discount.
-The Company estimates the number of shares to be purchased under the ESPP at the beginning of each purchase period based upon the fair value of the stock at the beginning of the purchase period using the Black-Scholes model and records estimated compensation expense during the period.
-Expense is trued up to actual at the time of stock purchase.
+At the beginning of each purchase period, the Company estimates the number of shares to be purchased in the period and the fair value of the shares based upon the Company's stock price on the first day of the purchase period using the Black-Scholes model.
+Estimated compensation expense is recorded during the purchase period and is trued up to actual at the time of stock purchase.

-Use of Estimates-The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expense during the reporting period.
+Use of Estimates-The preparation of the financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses and disclosure of contingencies in the financial statements.
 Actual results could differ from those estimates.